Gloves aren’t just for medical professionals, they’re for food handlers too.

 Here are the steps to don gloves properly:

-- Wash your hand, and then select the appropriately-sized gloves.
+- Wash your hands in a designated handwashing sink, and then select the appropriately-sized gloves.

 - Hold one glove by the cuff and insert all fingers of your other hand into the glove.